[HISTORY: Adopted by the Board of Commissioners of the City of Ventnor City as indicated in article histories. Amendments noted where applicable.]

 Application fee: $25.

-Nonresidents shall be charged the resident rate for any events held on public land or facilities that are contained on the Green Acres Recreation and Open Space Inventory or that have been funded with State of New Jersey Green Acres funding.
+All applicants shall be charged the rates for any events held on public land or facilities that are contained on the Green Acres Recreation and Open Space Inventory or that have been funded with State of New Jersey Green Acres funding.

 Fishing pier fee: $100.